ThryLox/ThryLox/README.md

 # 💫 About Me:
-i am a computer science student
+i am a linux dev

 ## 🌐 Socials: